 Upper-class Asceticism: Nor it is surprising that asceticism, the idea that we should “live simply that others may simply live,” is a recurring fashion among upper-class scions rather than among striving peasants and the suburban middle class.
 Rodney Stark lists Buddhism, the Orphics and Pythagoreans, and the Essenes as notable upper-class religious movements17 of the Axial Age.
 The modern upper class has gone into asceticism in a big way, in secular religions from vegetarianism to socialism to environmentalism and climate science.

+The modern story of religion is not just the story of the educated class and its enthusiasms.
 While the educated elite was experimenting with a variety of secular religions, the ordinary people were inventing new God-based religions.
 After God died to the educated in about 1800, ordinary people in upstate New York invented Mormonism, based on the revelation of Joseph Smith, Jr. Then in 1906 in Los Angeles William Seymour led the Azusa Street Revival and founded the Pentecostal movement.
 Christianity is burgeoning in Africa and so-called “house churches” are flourishing in China.
 And Islam flourishes in North Africa, the Middle East, and South Asia.

 Religion is not a universal good.
 It is someone’s vision, and it may go horribly wrong.
 The religious impulse is always ready to burst its bounds; we know that from the world-shattering outburst of Marxian communism, and now the threat of Islamic extremism.
 The Taiping rebellion, a revolt in China led by a man who styled himself the Second Son of God, is another example of religion gone horribly wrong.
 The leader’s name was Hong Xiuquan, and he led a millennial movement from 1845 to 1862 that took over the southern capital of China, Nanjing, challenged the ruling Qing dynasty, and cost the people of China an estimated 20 million lives out of a population of about 300 million.